medined/perl-5-by-example/perl_5_by_example/literals.md

   <LI>Associative Arrays - This is the most complicated data type.
 Think of it
   as a list in which every value has an associated lookup item.</LI></UL>

-Associative arrays will be discussed in Chapter 3, "<A href="ch03.htm">Variables</A>."
+Associative arrays will be discussed in [](./variables.md).
 Numbers, strings, and regular arrays will be discussed in the sections below.

 ## Numeric Literals